bopjesvla/wwwemergencyfund/index.md

 ## Cut-off Date

 We currently only consider donations made on or after January 1, 2022.
-This cut-off date will probably slowly move to January 1, 2012.
+In the future, this cut-off date might slowly move to January 1, 2012.

 ## About